Health Evolution Leadership -

 Health Evolution Leadership Committee

 Two themes that govern Dr. Harris’s professional life are a passion to improve the lives of children and service to others.
-A recognized expert in children’s mental health and childhood trauma, Dr. Harris has led efforts on both local and national levels to integrate public health, behavioral health and primary care services with supports for employment, housing and education.
+A recognized expert in children’s mental health and childhood trauma, Dr. Harris has led efforts on both local and national levels to integrate public health and behavioral health into overall healthcare and addressing the health inequities and the social determinants of health and the intersection of athletics and mental health.
+She has long been a mentor, a role model and an advocate.